wani-ham/bus-helper/README.md

 # Yonsei-Nexon RC Creative Platform (White Cane, 하얀지팡이)

-- This project was a part of the "Yonsei-Nexon RC Creative Platform" which took place in November, 2020.
+- This project was part of the "Yonsei-Nexon RC Creative Platform" which took place in November, 2020.
 Check out the [link](https://www.d-book.co.kr/dbooks/edu/7Jew7IS464yAUkMx/) for further info about the 2020 Yonsei-Nexon RC Creative Platform.